garagehive/garagehive.github.io/docs/garagehive-extending-price-markup-and-discount-calculations.md

 # Extending Price, Markup, and Discount Calculations

-When a company needs to use a specific price, markup, or discount for a particular product, Garage Hive gives the possibility to do so, and even set specific filters, like location, make, vehicle age, and so on.
+When a company needs to use a specific price, markup, or discount for a particular product, Garage Hive gives the possibility to do so, and even set specific filters, such as location, make, and vehicle age.
 These prices, markups, and discounts supersede the standard prices available in an item or labour card.

 ## In this article